On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

-where line 2 follows from Assumption \ref{asspt:properties_prodf} (strict monotonicity), line 3 and 4 follow from the assumption that $h(\cdot)$ is homothetic (since we can always redefine $F(\cdot)$ and $h(\cdot)$ to make $h(\cdot)$ homogeneous of degree one), and the last line defines a new function $C_2(\cdot)$.\footnote{The subscript is chosen to be consistent with notation in \citet[Thm.
-2.1]{Demirer2020production}.} To obtain the marginal cost, take the derivative of $C(\cdot)$ in Eq. \eqref{eq:demirer} with respect to target output, which exists by Assumption \ref{asspt:properties_prodf},
+where line 2 follows from Assumption \ref{asspt:properties_prodf} (strict monotonicity), line 3 and 4 follow from the assumption that $h(\cdot)$ is homothetic (since we can always redefine $F(\cdot)$ and $h(\cdot)$ to make $h(\cdot)$ homogeneous of degree one), and the last line defines a new function $C_2(\cdot)$.
+To obtain the marginal cost, take the derivative of $C(\cdot)$ in Eq. \eqref{eq:demirer} with respect to target output, which exists by Assumption \ref{asspt:properties_prodf},

 where $\frac{\partial F(\cdot)}{\partial x_i}$ denotes the derivative of $F(\cdot)$ with respect to its ith argument, line 3 imposes that the constraint of the cost minimization problem is binding at the optimum such that $Q^*_{it} = F(\cdot)\expo(\omega_{it})$ and line 4 uses the inverse function theorem for the $\mathbb{R} \rightarrow \mathbb{R}$ function obtained when $\mathbf{X}_{it}$ is held fixed, for all values of $\mathbf{X}_{it}$.